Ankita-as/Chat-GPT_clone/README.md

 # ChatGPT Clone

-A **ChatGPT-clone** built with modern technologies to interact with OpenAI's API and mimic ChatGPT functionalities.
-This project includes both frontend and backend implementations with seamless API integration.
+A **ChatGPT-clone** built with modern technologies in React with the help of OpanAI API.
+This ChatGPT clone works same as the real ChatGPT app or website.

 ## 📦 Installation